 Known as Mongrol in the comic strip “he always appealed to me” says SNUB.
 “Because he was massive, he hardly said anything, he was aggressive and smashes things up but it’s not through anger, he’s a machine and just does it.
 He destroys stuff, that’s his nature and that appeals to me, that whole passive aggressive side of it because I feel a bit like that I want to say and be like him in some way I think… I’ve drawn him for so long that whenever I pick up a pencil he just comes out.
 It’s a muscle memory thing now.
 He’s my icon and my hero.”

-For SNUB there’s also something about legacy when people look at his work.
+For SNUB there’s also something about legacy when people look at his graffiti and his work.
 “I like the idea that one day when I’m well gone someone will read a book or something or do some research and see what I did and maybe they then get inspired and do something else.”
 It all adds to his belief in moving things forward and getting bigger and better.
 I get the impression that if he were to pack it all in the thought of his work living on in the mind of someone else would make him very pleased indeed.

-Short Fuse by SNUB will be showing at the Ben Oakley Gallery in Greenwich from Friday 17 April 2015 to Thursday 3 May 2015.
+Short Fuse by graffiti artist SNUB will be showing at the Ben Oakley Gallery in Greenwich from Friday 17 April 2015 to Thursday 3 May 2015.
 He was interviewed in the gallery on Wednesday 15 April 2015.
 Snub can be followed by checking out his facebook page or his website.
 For more on the street art of Brighton click on the link.